timokoenig/hetzner-cdk/README.md

 In some cases you might want to deploy your stack to hetzner without getting the users confirmation.
 In that case you can append the `--force` option to the deploy command.

+## Server Configuration

+By default every server will run in addition to the given docker image, an [nginx proxy](https://github.com/nginx-proxy/nginx-proxy) and the [nginx proxy acme companion](https://github.com/nginx-proxy/acme-companion) to issue a LetsEncrypt SSL certificate.
+After you deploy your server, the CDK will give you the public IP which you will need to add as an A record entry in the DNS settings of your server.
+The acme companion will check for that record every hour and issue the SSL certificate as soon as it is available.

 ## Export Cloud Template

 You can export the cloud configuration into a yaml template and then import it later without recreating the cloud resources.
 Simply define your cloud resources and then call `const template = await cdk.export()` instead of `cdk.run()`.
 The function will return the yaml template that you can import later with `await CDK.import(template)`.